V-Sekai/manuals/decisions/20231227-blue-green-shadows.md

-# Proposed: Blue Green new shadows for new avatars
+# Draft: Blue Green new shadows for new avatars

 ## Metadata